abstract duality: opposite category,

 Passing to the opposite category is a realization of abstract duality.

-This goes as far that some entities are defined as objects in an opposite category.
-In particular, all generalizations of geometry which characterize spaces in terms of algebras.
+This goes as far as defining some entities as objects in an opposite category–in particular, all generalizations of geometry which characterize spaces in terms of algebras.
 The idea of noncommutative geometry is essentially to define a category of spaces as the opposite category of a category of algebras.
 Similarly, a locale is opposite to a frame.

 Are there examples where algebras are defined as dual to spaces?